 After spending a summer exploring, hiking and camping around Whistler I couldn’t think of a better way to end my time there than to see it from the air.
 To look down on the village that had been my home for the last two years and to see almost every lake I hiked to and peak I climbed.

-Take of with Harbour Air Seaplane Tours and see for yourself.
-They offer everything from a 20 minute flight around the village to a 1 hour flight with a remote alpine lake landing for lunch.
-I chose the most popular option, the Spectacular Glacier tour; a 30 minute flight highlighting some of the most famous glaciers, mountains and lakes.
+Take off with Harbour Air Seaplane Tours and see for yourself.
+They offer everything from a 20-minute flight around the village to a 1-hour flight with a remote alpine lake landing for lunch.
+I chose the most popular option, the Spectacular Glacier tour; a 30-minute flight highlighting some of the most famous glaciers, mountains and lakes.

 Tickets for the Spectacular Glacier tour cost $165 (£83) but if you can prove you’re a Whistler local they offer a very generous 50% discount, although this doesn’t guarantee you a spot, you are on standby until they’re sure no one else will fill the space.

 Go to Harbour Air to find out more.

 Just after you take off you can see the beautiful Green Lake with the Green Lake Lookout hike below it and Rainbow and Cougar mountains behind it, as you fly south over Whistler Village.

 Black Tusk and Garibaldi Lake

 Flying over the incredible Garibaldi Lake with the famous Black Tusk always visible, you can see Panorama Ridge to the left as well, along with every alpine meadow, forest, glacier and mountain that surrounds it.